3 June, 2019

 The popularity of solar panels has spread over the past few years, as householders have been tempted by the prospect of long-term free electricity and in some cases, an income generated from selling electricity to energy companies.
 However, the process of buying or selling a home with a solar rooftop array is more involved especially if the solar panels are leased.

-What do I need to know about buying a home with solar panels?
+What do I need to know about buying a house with solar panels already installed?

 - the environmental benefits of using renewable energy rather than fossil fuels